ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 HTTPS Clients can be attacked without risk of detection if they do not participate in any of the three mechanisms.

+HTTPS Clients are afforded the greatest measure of protection when they either participate in STH Pollination with PRoof Fetching or have a Trusted Auditor relationship.
+Participating in SCT Feedback enables a HTTPS Client to assist in detecting the exact target of an attack, although they do not gain any direct benefit from it.

+HTTPS Servers that omit SCT Feedback may never learn about targeted attacks against them, even if the attack occured and the log distrusted.
+They do gain some herd immunity to detect attacks, through their clients participating in STH Pollination or a Trusted Auditor Relationship.

-HTTPS Servers that omit SCT Feedback allow a portion of their users to be attacked; the vulnerable users are those who do not participate in STH Pollination (which in this case implies the SCT lookup functionality of it) and that not have a Trusted Auditor relationship.
+When HTTPS Servers omit SCT feedback, it allow a portion of their users to be attacked without detection; the vulnerable users are those who do not participate in STH Pollination with PRoof Fetching and that not have a Trusted Auditor relationship.

-However, these HTTPS Servers do gain some herd immunity against attack if some HTTPS clients participate in either STH Feedback or a Trusted Auditor relationship.

 # Security considerations